sellersmith/documentation/core/app-initialization-flow.md

 ### Page Container

-This is where you define functionality to handle the communicating part between backend and editor app, simply add your function/needed state in to `pageContainer.js` file and follow [`unstated`](https://github.com/jamiebuilds/unstated) implementation.
+This is where you define functionality to handle the communicating part between backend and editor app, simply add your function/needed state in to `pageContainer.js` file and follow [`unstated`](https://github.com/jamiebuilds/unstated) implementation...